TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 - Add typescript to eslint config and run
 - Improve docstrings to better explain inputs and behaviour

+#### Thermal Camera

+- When being requested to stay on during updates or maintenance, always stay on for the maximum requested time
+- Added API for querying the software and API version
+- Added rate limiting for camera snapshots
+- Automatically retry previously failed video uploads if they might succeed

 ## Week of 2 December